tenintech/wiresharktraffic/README.md

   - **tcp.port == 443**

 This shows HTTPS traffic between the VM and the website.

-Googles DNS 8.8.8.8 was visible in the capture.
+Google's DNS (8.8.8.8) was visible in the capture.

 <img width="905" height="484" alt="filterportcapture443" src="https://github.com/user-attachments/assets/bc03c151-08bd-4b50-8840-9abc200090a0" />

-Filtered HTTPS traffic.

 ---